What is Business Intelligence(BI)?

 Reporting means using data visualisation techniques to visualise company’s business data.

-It mainly focuses on finance, supply chain and human source departments.
+It mainly focuses on finance, supply chain, marketing and human source departments.

 For example, sales and marketing department cares about sales amount, order quantity, return rate, etc.